-Facts and myths - amber colour, what?
+Facts and myths - amber color, in fact what?

-We cordially invite you to our Borunia and Amber Museum galleries in Cracow, where specialists will present you with a collection of outstanding European amber jewelery, bringing you closer to the palette of amber colors!
+We cordially invite you to our Borunia and Amber Museum galleries in Krakow, where specialists will present you with a collection of outstanding European amber jewelery, bringing you closer to the palette of amber colors!